 Although recognition should occur consistently, social recognition should be executed on a regular basis.
 This will make employees feel valued for their efforts throughout the year.
 Organisations that provide frequent recognition to employees are less likely to see turnover and disengaged employees.
 So, make sure you are being consistent with your recognition.

 Pro Tip: We suggest that your recognition should be at least a couple times of a month, if not weekly.
 This ensures that your employees will always feel valued.

 Get Buy-In from Leaders

 Leadership should always set the standard for recognition.
 Recognition that comes from the top-down creates an environment where appreciation, recognition, and hard work are valued.
-Make sure to train managers and leaders on social recognition platforms, and their best practices.
+Make sure to train managers and leaders on social recognition programs, and their best practices.
 Managers and leaders who are proactive with engagement initiatives can improve their relationships with employees.

 Real-Time Creates Positive Reinforcement

 Positive reinforcement is a great tactic for employee performance.
 With real-time recognition, employees can easily compare what actions or tasks were praised.
 Typically, when specific behaviours or actions are positively recognised, they get repeated.
 So, it’s important to have a real-time feed for social recognition platforms that support your engagement tactics.

 Inclusivity is Important